thhdragon/ff5m/docs/FAQ.md

 ---

-### Why am I Getting MCU Shutdown with "Unable to obtain 'endstop_state' response"?
+### Why am I Getting MCU Shutdown with "Unable to obtain 'endstop_state' response" / "Timer too close" during START_PRINT?

 This occurs when the printer’s weight sensor fails to respond within the requested time.
 It may happen due to insufficient system resources or loose wiring.